msageryd/pg-promise-listener/README.md

 ### Creating triggers

-Our trigger function can nof be used in triggers on multiple tables
+Our trigger function can now be used in triggers on multiple tables

 ```sql
 CREATE TRIGGER ai_au__my_table__notify